After the 2008 financial crisis, the government placed strict underwriting restrictions on mortgage lenders.

 Second, lenders offer professional mortgage loans because they want to develop a long-term relationship with high-value customers and market banking products to them.
 Finally, banks can charge higher interest rates on nonconforming mortgages to offset their risk.

 What are the pros and cons of professional mortgage loans?

 The first major benefit of professional mortgage loans is that they often come with low down payment requirements.
 Some don’t require any down payment at all.
 For cash-strapped new graduates or medical residents, that’s a huge advantage.

-With conforming loans, borrowers must pay for private mortgage insurance if their down payment is less than 20%.
-Yet professional mortgage loans like physician mortgage loans don’t require PMI, saving borrowers as much as hundreds or thousands of dollars per year.
+With conventional loans, borrowers must pay for private mortgage insurance if their down payment is less than 20% of the purchase price.
+Yet professional mortgage loans, like physician mortgage loans, don’t require PMI.
+That can save borrowers thousands of dollars per year.

 If there’s a downside to professional mortgage loans, it’s that borrowers may be tempted to overextend themselves and buy more house than they can afford.
-Even with strong income potential, buying a $500,000 home with no down payment might not be the best financial decision, for example.
+Even with strong income potential, buying a $500,000 piece of real estate with no down payment might not be the best financial decision, for example.
 Also, borrowers are often charged higher interest rates for nonconforming loans.

 Currently, physician mortgage programs are most popular with lenders.

 But there are several banks that offer mortgages to nonmedical professionals like attorneys, certified public accountants (CPAs), architects, engineers and more.
 Below are six professional home financing lenders worth checking out.